 Extra support for the self-employed

 The government started taking claims for grant payments through the Self-Employment Income Support Scheme (SEISS) on 13 May 2020.
-If your application is successful, payment should be made within six working days.

 To qualify for SEISS you must:

 •have filed a tax return for the tax year 2018/19 as self-employed (the deadline to submit it was 23 April 2020); and